Bufalino crime family: History

 La Cosa Nostra (LCN) in Pittston originated in the 1880s, with one of the earliest known Sicilian Mafia members residing in the city being Stefano "Steven" La Torre, who settled in Pittston after immigrating from Montedoro in Sicily.
 La Torre formed a group of Montedoresi criminals, which included Santo Volpe.
 Volpe took over as boss of the Northeastern Pennsylvania crime family after La Torre abdicated the position.
 Under Volpe's leadership, the family took control of local bootlegging, counterfeiting, Italian lottery, and "black hand" extortion rackets.

-Situated in the anthracite Coal Region of Pennsylvania, the family infiltrated the area's coaling-mining companies as well as the United Mine Workers Union, the labor union that represented mine workers in contract negotiations with company management.
+Situated in the anthracite Coal Region of Pennsylvania, the family infiltrated the area's coal-mining companies as well as the United Mine Workers Union, the labor union that represented mine workers in contract negotiations with company management.
 During the 1930s, Volpe became a member of the State Coal Commission, and members of his crime family gradually took control of coal companies and union locals.
 Volpe was later succeeded as boss by Giovanni "John" Sciandra, a partner in the Knox Coal Company of Luzerne County.
 The family controlled a large territory in Northeastern Pennsylvania—which included Pittston, Scranton, Wilkes-Barre, Wyoming, Luzerne, Allentown, Hazleton, Bethlehem, Lancaster, and Easton—as well as Binghamton, Endicott, Endwell, Johnson City, and Auburn, in the Southern Tier of New York state.